timothymalcham/things-to-read/README.md

 ## React

 - [Writing resilient component](https://overreacted.io/writing-resilient-components/)

+**Key take aways:**

+| If you’re not sure whether some state is local, ask yourself: “If this component was rendered twice, should this interaction | reflect in the other copy?”
+Whenever the answer is “no”, you found some local state.

 - [React component composition](https://www.robinwieruch.de/react-component-composition/)
 - [How are function components different from classes?](https://overreacted.io/how-are-function-components-different-from-classes)
 - [Publishing a react component as an NPM module](https://parastudios.de/create-a-react-component-as-npm-module)